nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 - We are using `e.preventDefault();` because this function will be attached to a form, and we want to prevent refreshing the page
 - The console log is useful for knowing when this function runs
-- We are sending `debutFilm` and `debutYear` as the body of this request, so we are grabbing those values from our state variable `character`
+- We are sending `debutFilm` and `debutYear` as the body of this request, so we are grabbing those values from our state variable `debut`
 - We perform a `fetch` to our server, and, when that network call is done, we set `isEditing` to false so that the input fields become plain text.

 120. Change the `useEffect` so that it runs either when `name` or `isEditing` changes: